LuckyKo/rimworldmods/SocialInteractions/architecture.md

 - **Expanded Taunt System**: Comprehensive combat taunts for melee attacks, ranged attacks, getting hit, and going down.
 - **Configurable Probabilities**: Adjustable probabilities for different types of combat taunts.
 - **Visual Differentiation**: Combat taunts use different visual styles from regular dialogue.

+### Badmouthing System
+- **Interaction Definition**: Custom `Badmouthing` interaction defined in `InteractionDefs_Badmouthing.xml` with appropriate worker class and log rules.
+- **Custom Interaction Worker**: `InteractionWorker_Badmouthing.cs` handles the core logic of selecting a target pawn and determining outcomes based on opinion dynamics.
+- **Smart Target Selection**: Uses `GetLeastFavoritePawn` to identify the most disliked pawn in the colony for badmouthing, preventing the recipient from being the target.
+- **Opinion-Based Outcomes**:
+  - If recipient values the target pawn less than the initiator, the recipient is more likely to believe the badmouthing, resulting in reduced opinion of the target.
+  - If recipient values the target pawn more than the initiator, the recipient loses trust in the initiator for speaking negatively about someone they respect more.
+- **Harmony Patch Integration**: `BadmouthingPatches.cs` patches `Pawn_InteractionsTracker.TryInteractWith` to potentially trigger badmouthing during suitable social interactions (Chitchat, Insult).
+- **Trait-Based Triggering**: Considers pawn traits that encourage or prevent badmouthing (e.g., Kind trait prevents it, Jealous/Abrasive traits encourage it).
+- **Global Play Log Enhancement**: `PlayLogEntry_Badmouthing.cs` provides detailed target pawn information in the global play log, accessible through the history tab.
+- **LLM Integration**: Generates appropriate subject text for LLM dialogue based on the specific badmouthing scenario and opinion dynamics.
+- **Drama Event Tracking**: Adds badmouthing events to the chat log for review via `ChatLogManager.AddDramaEvent`.